humanitycodes/www/coursework/lessons/slides/rails-activerecord-models.md

 Here, I'm comparing a lowercased version of the title with a lowercased version of the search query, which in this case, is `"cat"`.

-You'll also notice that in the second parameter, I've included a `%` on other side of my query.
+You'll also notice that in the second parameter, I've included a `%` on either side of my query.
 Those are wildcard operators and they're saying there may be some text _before_ our query and there may be some text _after_ it.

 If we don't include those, `LIKE` will behave just like `=`.
 One major difference between `LIKE` and `=` is that `LIKE` supports wildcards, whereas `=` is only for finding _exact_ equality.